 Participants in this program will develop a substantial research project and/or body of artwork, and the 15-credit semester will culminate in a public presentation and critical discussion of the work.
 Postgraduate residencies coincide with MFA in Visual Art residencies, so PGSVA students will be active participants in the exciting dialogues with faculty, visiting lecturers, guests, and MFA candidates.

-On-campus residencies bookend the 27-week semester.
+Content-packed residencies bookend the 27-week semester.
 During the first residency, students meet with faculty to confront and refine the conceptual, aesthetic, and practical issues involved in their proposed projects and develop a detailed plan for the rest of the semester.
 Students who have chosen to focus primarily on studio work will also consult with the faculty to identify the best artist-mentor match for their project.
 The first residency provides the opportunity to take part in group discussions and critiques with other students and participate in all the public lectures, workshops, and activities offered through the regular MFA in Visual Art residency program.